PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/Datalab04_PerceptronAndGradientDescent.md

 |----|:---:|:---:|:---:|
 | Sigmoid | ![alt text](https://raw.githubusercontent.com/siebenrock/activation-functions/master/plots/sigmoid.png "Sigmoid") | ![alt text](https://raw.githubusercontent.com/siebenrock/activation-functions/master/equations/sigmoid.png "Sigmoid Equation") | ![alt text](https://raw.githubusercontent.com/siebenrock/activation-functions/master/equations/sigmoid_d.png "Sigmoid Derivative") |

 Looks familiar?
 This is one of the most well known activation functions.
 It is also used in logistic regression.
+The gradient is 0 when x = 0 or x = 1.
 This variation of the perceptron, also knows as the sigmoid neuron, accepts both binary (i.e. 0 or 1) and continuous (i.e. between 0 and 1) input variables.
 As a result, it is a good practice to scale your continuous features.

 Want to learn more about the sigmoid neuron, see the book chapter [1.3: Sigmoid neurons](https://eng.libretexts.org/Bookshelves/Computer_Science/Applied_Programming/Book%3A_Neural_Networks_and_Deep_Learning_(Nielsen)/01%3A_Using_neural_nets_to_recognize_handwritten_digits/1.03%3A_Sigmoid_neurons#:~:text=Just%20like%20a%20perceptron%2C%20the%20sigmoid%20neuron%20has,input%2C%20w1%2C%20w2%2C%20%E2%80%A6%2Cand%20an%20overall%20bias%2C%20bb.) by Nielson (December 1, 2020).